 Water and Lemon

 Contrary to popular belief, drinking lukewarm water with the juice from half a lemon squeezed into it won’t make you lose weight.
 What it does do is supply you with a more interesting alternative to beer and soda than plain water.
 And since it’s important to drink plenty of water anyway when trying to lose a beer belly, it’s still a good suggestion.
+An IPA can easily have 220 calories packed in to it.
+That is the same as eating a Peanut Butter Mousse!
+Water with lemon will have, maybe, 5 calories.
+Huge difference.

 Apple Cider Vinegar